Self-adjoint extensions and stochastic completeness of the Laplace-Beltrami operator on conic and anticonic surfaces: Introduction

 As a corollary of this theorem, we get the following answer to \ref{q1}.

-\begin{rmk} Notice that in the case $\alpha\in(-3,0)$, since the singularity reduces to a single point, one would expect to be able to ``transmit'' through $\sing$ only a function independent of $\theta$ (i.e. only the average over $\Tu$).
+\begin{rmk} When $\alpha\in(-3,0)$, since the singularity reduces to a single point, one would expect to be able to ``transmit'' through $\sing$ only the average over $\Tu$ of a function.
 Theorem~\ref{thm:sa} shows that this is the case for $\alpha\in(-3,-1]$, but not for $\alpha\in(-1,0)$.
 Looking at $M_\alpha$, $\alpha\in(-1,0)$, as a surface embedded in $\R^3$ the possibility of transmitting Fourier components other than $k=0$, is due to the deep singularity of the embedding.
 In this case we say that the contact between $M^+$ and $M^-$ is {\em non-apophantic}. \end{rmk}

-In order to have a more precise answer to \ref{q1} for $\alpha\in (-3,1)$, in the following we will describe the self-adjoint extension realising the maximal communication between the two sides.
-We will call such extension the \emph{bridging extension}.

-In particular, to identify the bridging extension in the case $\alpha\in(-3,-1]$, it suffices to study the equation on the first Fourier component.
-Indeed, by Theorem~\ref{thm:sa}, in this case any self-adjoint extension $A$ of $\delcomp$ can be decomposed as
+In the following we will describe the self-adjoint extension realising the maximal communication between the two sides, which we call the \emph{bridging extension}, in order to have a more precise answer to \ref{q1} for $\alpha\in (-3,1)$.
+In particular, to identify this extension when $\alpha\in(-3,-1]$, it will be sufficent to study only the first Fourier component.
+Indeed, by Theorem~\ref{thm:sa}, for these values of $\alpha$ it is possible to decompose any self-adjoint extension $A$ of $\delcomp$ as

 Here, $\widehat A_0$ is a self-adjoint extension of $\delfz$ and, with abuse of notation, we denoted the only self-adjoint extension of $\delfk$ by $\delfk$ as well.